cowie/simpleSDOHeroku/README.md

 ### Install
 At this point, you can either start the demo now, and show the power of instant deployment, or run this step ahead of time.
 * Hit the Heroku Deploy button above to create a net new Heroku app, no command line required.
 What you're doing right now is the equivilant of a 'git push heroku master' command, but instead of deploying from code on your local machine, you're deploying direct from my code here.
 This is a step most devs would take after doing initial testing and dev on their local box and it's time to get started testing in a real environment.
+Name your app something you'll remember.
+* Click the 'view app' button at the bottom - this is your dashboard for the app.
+Remember this.
+If you're going to be tight on time, you can do the Heroku Connect configuration bit of the demo ahead of time to deal with setup.
+The value of Heroku here is an instant deployment, rapid scaling, and point and click simple integration with Salesforce.
+If you do the setup ahead of time, it saves you a good minute or two, but don't forget to mention all that, otherwise it'll just look like another webpage.

 (OPTIONAL)
 * Clone this repository locally, use Heroku Toolbelt to push to Heroku.